skip to Main Content

 Mala Beads: A Comprehensive Guide

-A traditional mala typically has 108 beads.
-However, there are variations that can have different numbers such as 27 or 54 beads.
-The number 108 is considered a sacred number in many Eastern spiritual traditions and can be interpreted in several ways such as representing the 108 energy lines that converge to form the heart chakra or the 108 earthly temptations one must overcome to reach enlightenment.
+The number 108 is sacred in many Eastern spiritual traditions.
+It can represent the 108 energy lines that converge to form the heart chakra.
+Additionally, it signifies the 108 earthly temptations one must overcome to reach enlightenment.

 1. History of Mala Beads